 All services are free of charge to Harper students.
 Information is confidential.
 To schedule an appointment call extension 6715.

 Tutoring Center

-Tutoring in most subject areas is provided at no charge for subjects in which the student is enrolled at Harper College.
-Information on appointments or walk-in services can be obtained from the Tutoring Center, F 315, extension 6539.
+Free tutoring in many courses is provided to students enrolled in credit classes at Harper College.
+Information on appointments or walk-in services can be obtained from the Tutoring Center.
+F 315, extension 6539.

 Community Tutoring Center